kishonadiaz/NewPortfolioidea/README.md

-# Hi there! 👋 I'm Kishon Diaz
+# Hi there! :wave: I'm Kishon Diaz

 Welcome to my corner of the tech world!
 I am a passionate programmer and artist dedicated to turning innovative ideas into reality.
 Whether it's developing web applications, creating 3D models, or exploring cutting-edge technologies, I aim to push boundaries and craft meaningful solutions.